John Gray (Scottish bishop)

-John Gray (1817–1872) was a Roman Catholic bishop who served as the Vicar Apostolic of the Western District of Scotland.
+John Gray (16 June 1817 – 14 January 1872) was a Roman Catholic bishop who served as the Vicar Apostolic of the Western District of Scotland.

+Life

-Born in Buckie, Moray on 16 June 1817, he was the son of William Gray and Joanna Gray (née Scott).
-He entered the Scots College in Rome on 30 September 1838, and took the oath on 25 March 1839.
+Born in Buckie, Moray on 16 June 1817, Bishop Gray was the son of William Gray and Joanna Gray (née Scott).
+His maternal uncle was Bishop Andrew Scott.
+He entered the Blairs College on 27 July 1832 and the Scots College in Rome on 30 September 1838, and took the oath on 25 March 1839.
 He was ordained a subdeacon on 27 March 1841, a deacon on 10 April 1841, and a priest on 1 May 1841.
 He left the Scots College for the mission in Scotland on 17 April 1843.

+Priesthood

+Upon his return he was made an assistant at St Andrew's, Glasgow.
+In 1846, he was given charge of the new mission, dedicated to St John the Evangelist, in the Gorbals, followed by a brief appointment to the mission at Airdrie.
+From there he was selected by Bishop Smith accompany him on a tour of North America from which he returned on 23 January 1849.
+He resumed his post at St John's, Gorbals, and remained there for almost five years.
+Afterward he was returned to St Andrew's, Glasgow in November 1853, this time in charge.
+He procured a site for a school on Greendyke Street, fronting Glasgow Green, which was opened in May 1856 and consisted of two large halls; the lower of which was for boys and the upper for girls.
+In 1860, he was named vicar general.